 Pros: (2.633 Rating) (REVISED - replayed October 2018) A historic pine tree filled layout that's fun to play.

 - HISTORY - According to the PDGA, this is one the first courses to have the chain baskets in the world, somewhere between 3rd and 5th.
 A Steady Ed Headrick and Tom Monroe creation back in 1976.
 This notice by itself, makes Brahan Springs a destination course.

 - FUN FACTOR - The perfect place to bring three friends and a six-pack.
 There are ample opportunities for birdies.
 Errant throws are not further punished even though there are lots of pines to weave around.
 The odds of losing a disc is near zero and for the most part, just about no areas where you'll have to search in the overgrowth.
 On my first 2 rounds here I showed up solo but ended up finishing in a group.
 It's just a fun place to throw a laid back round.

 - ACEABILITY - There are lots of opportunities to run at the chains.
 Most of the holes play between 200 and 300 feet and have a clear line to the basket.
 The windows to the basket are tight on many holes but there's always almost always path.
 Skip plays are a very real possibly and its often the best way to run at the chains.
-I have two aces as of this revision on holes (8) and (18) and about ten or chain outs in 70 rounds.
+I have three aces as of this revision on holes (6), (8) and (18) and about dozen or so chain outs in 90 rounds.

 - CHAINS - Brand new MachXs.
 Hole (2s) basket was damaged in June 2018 and was swapped with the practice basket.